MurrayIII/UnicodeMathML/playground/help.md

 <img src="help-images/CodePointHover.png" style="display: block;
            margin-left: auto; margin-right: auto;
-           width: 50%;"/>
+           width: 70%;"/>

 Hovering over the ∪ in the Operators gallery displays

 <img src="help-images/OperatorHover.png" style="display: block;
            margin-left: auto; margin-right: auto;
-           width: 25%;"/>
+           width: 30%;"/>

 Here \cup is the standard [La]TeX control word for entering ∪ but since \union is easier to guess, it’s included too.

 ## Output window editing
-You can enter equations and edit the built-up display in the output window as shown in this video.
+You can enter equations and edit the built-up display in the output window as shown in this video

 <video src="help-images/Autobuildup.mp4" style="display: block;
            margin-left: auto; margin-right: auto;